Things designers need to know to collaborate with developers (Oh! Design Day 2nd)

 As described earlier, the three positions are closely collaborating.
 Among these, the 'development' field has been considered a separate field and one that one does not need to know about.
 So should you learn a development language and how to develop it?
 Rather, I wanted to understand the background and process of how developers receive requirements and create plans.

 A developer collaborating with me asked, “Why don’t you learn development?”
 This does not really mean that you should study and develop a development language.
-Please note that this is said because by directly experiencing development, you can see how each element is actually applied to the product.
+Please note that this is because by directly experiencing development, you can see how each element is actually applied to the product.

 — [Book] Today too, the developer said no.